LotusInMud/JoyMax.github.io/docs/_docs/01-quick-start-guide.md

 ---
-title: "Quick-Start Guide"
+title: "Routes Guide In Angular"
-permalink: /docs/quick-start-guide/
+permalink: /docs/routes-guide-in-angular/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "What are Routes, how to use routes, different scenarios of using routes"
-last_modified_at: 2021-06-07T08:48:05-04:00
+last_modified_at: 2025-06-02T08:48:05-04:00
 redirect_from:
   - /theme-setup/
 toc: true